 Just to be clear.
 I’m not a wine expert, a professional writer, nor a sommelier.
 I don’t get paid to write any of this, I just like wine and traveling.
 I’m an amateur trying to improve my skills.

 I was originally just writing these posts as notes for myself to keep track of where I’ve been and what I learned.
 My wine tasting notes were also just for me to reference in the future as I improved.
 Some of my early posts here were originally notes I wrote for myself on another personal blog now gone.

-It occurred to me that this blog could be a great motivator.
+It occurred to me that a wine blog could be a great motivator.
 It forces me to practice more and log what I taste.
 Theoretically, the more wine I taste, the better I should get at describing what I discover.
 If you’re looking for professional level tasting notes, I’d recommend Robert Parker.
 You will not find that here.

 Why the videos?
 Well, it’s another level of pressure on myself.
 It forces me to be real in the moment as I learn about these wines.
 As a tech guy, it helps me to learn more about recording and editing videos.
 And finally, I want to be a better public speaker.
 This helps me practice that also.
 I just love learning and all of this forces me to push myself constantly.
 Check them out on Youtube.